top of page

 Sgt.
 Susan Feenstra (ret.)

 Sgt.
 Susan Feenstra is currently assigned as the Employee Services Unit Peer Support Coordinator for the Sacramento Police Department.
 Sgt.
 Feenstra was one of the original founders of the Sacramento Police Department's Peer Support Program and has been the Program Coordinator for the past 21 years.
 Sgt.
 Feenstra has a Bachelor of Arts Degree from California State University, Sacramento.
-She has received numerous awards for her work in Problem Oriented Policing, including an award from the Attorney General of the State California for her innovative work in this area.
+She has received numerous awards for her work in Problem-Oriented Policing, including one from the Attorney General of the State of California for her innovative contributions in this area.
 Sgt.
-Feenstra has help start and guide at least 18 other law enforcement agencies in starting or expanding Peer Support Programs, including the Sacramento Sheriff's Department, California Highway Patrol, California State Police, and California Department of Motor Vehicles.
+Feenstra has helped start and guide at least 18 other law enforcement agencies in starting or expanding Peer Support Programs, including the Sacramento Sheriff's Department, California Highway Patrol, California State Police, and California Department of Motor Vehicles.
 Sgt.
-Feenstra was named the 1995 Woman Peace Officer of the Year for California, the Jaycee's 1995 Law Enforcement Officer of the Year and the YWCA's 1995 Law Enforcement Officer of the Year.
+Feenstra was named the 1995 Woman Peace Officer of the Year for California, the Jaycees' 1995 Law Enforcement Officer of the Year, and the YWCA's 1995 Law Enforcement Officer of the Year.
 She currently teaches Peer Support and Critical Incidents at the Sacramento Police Academy and other organizations.
 Sgt.
 Feenstra is a critical incident stress debriefer certified through the International Critical Incident Stress Foundation.

 Tammy Hodo, PhD